ibm-cloud-docs/vmwaresolutions/archiref/cr-byo/cr-byo-overview.md

 ## How to
 {: #cr-byo-overview-how-to}

-Consider using a separate IBM Cloud account to deploy your cyber-recovery instance into.
-This process promotes separation of duties between ownership of any other production or disaster recovery solution that you might host in IBM Cloud.
+Consider using a separate {{site.data.keyword.cloud}} account to deploy your cyber-recovery instance into.
+This process promotes separation of duties between ownership of any other production or disaster recovery solution that you might host in {{site.data.keyword.cloud_notm}}.

 To create your custom cyber-recovery solution based on a VMware vCenter Server instance, follow the [procedure to order vCenter Server instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_orderinginstance-procedure):